 Construction started early December and we were able to get some photos sent to us by Andy, the Marketing manager, and before Christmas visited to take more for ourselves.

 At left the chassis is almost completed; manufactured in house to Sunland’s original design and using the very popular Cruisemaster coil suspension with a 3.7 tonne rating.

 Below the floor has now been bonded to the chassis and the lower rear panel is being constructed.

-Construction: We had the option of an all composite body (except front and rear) or Sunland’s more traditional aluminium frame construction.
-After discussion about our useage the composite makes for a better “living” van with superior insulation properties and slightly lighter weight.
+Construction: We had the option of an all-composite body (except front and rear) or Sunland’s more traditional aluminium frame construction.
+After a discussion about our usage the composite makes for a better “living” van with superior insulation properties and slightly lighter weight.
 The aluminium frame is arguably a little stronger if you want more of an “explorer’s” van; while intending a lot of “off bitumen” travel we are not planning to travel the wildest tracks of Australia!

 So here is the next stage with the side walls bonded to the floor and the partial rear wall in place and cabinetry being installed.
 Sunland have their own CNC equipment to cut everything on site and the cabinetry is made in the second shed across the road from the assembly factory and offices.
 The main roof panel can also be seen sitting on trestles to the left of the van below.